AI Impact

 • Change Lead Time: Each individual PR has a lead time

-Bar Charts (for aggregated weekly metrics): We use these when the given metric is an aggregate, so it makes more sense to roll up all the data over the relevant time period.
-We do this for:
+Bar Charts: We use these when the given metric is an aggregate, so it makes more sense to roll up all the data over the relevant time period (because we need a larger observation window before there's enough data for a meaningful box-and-whisker).
+We do this for charts including:

 • Merge Frequency: This aggregates based on PRs per week/month and controls for different-sized teams by dividing by contributor count.